MaKla89/PortfolioAnalyser/README.md

 ## Prerequisites

-This tool requires "dash", "dash-auth", "pandas", "yfinance", "waitress" and "requests" for python to be installed (via `pip install dash dash-auth pandas requests yfinance`).
+This tool requires "dash", "dash-auth", "pandas", "beautifulsoup4", "waitress" and "requests" for python to be installed (via `pip install dash dash-auth pandas requests beautifulsoup4`).

 ### Portfolio-Setup